10 Dynamic Spanish Speaking Activities to Get Your Students Talking

 Estás en la librería y necesitas ir a la oficina de correos.

-After sending a letter, you need to go to the supermarket and to the bakery.)
+After sending a letter, you need to buy milk and bread.)

 4. Roll the Dice

 This one can easily be a warm-up activity or a routine-breaker for students who already know several verb tenses.